CappyT/VFIO-Switcher/README.md

 |host|On which IP should the TCP server listen for client packet.
 Note that this interface must be reachable from the vm.|
 |port|On which port to listen for the TCP client packet.
 Note that this port must be reachable from the vm.|

+When run, the script will listen for "combinaton_keys" (defaulting to CTRL_L + CTRL_R), and when detects them (note that those will only be detected when input is attached on the host) it will run pre_command(s)

 The script has no other special flags or special functions.
 Any new idea or contribution (via pull request) is welcome.

+### Client
+The client just need to start with: `python3 client.py ip.of.the.host port`

+When run the script immediatly exits and the server (running on the host) will run the post_command(s)